ppb/pursuedpybear/docs/discussion/values/index.rst

 --------------------------------

 Over time, the needs of ppb as a project and as a community have changed.
-It started as a solo project to encourage reduce of common patterns in one developers workflows.
-It's now an education focused community with a team of active developers and a couple of dozen contributors.
+It started as a solo project to encourage reuse of common patterns in one developer's workflows.
+It's now an education-focused community with a team of active developers and a couple of dozen contributors.
 As the needs shift, so too do our principles and processes.